Psychology

 Visual cues and constancies

-Monocular depth cues: relative size, linear perspective, occlusion and height in plane
+Monocular depth cues size, linear perspective, occlusion

-Binocular depth cues: retinal disparity and convergence
+Binocular depth cues retinal disparity and convergence

 Gibson’s direct theory of perception